togetherware/auth0-angular/examples/README.md

 Advanced scenarios:
  * [UI Router](ui-router): A full featured example of ui-router with auth0-angular.
+ * [Widget + UI Router](ui-router): Similar to the UI Router example, but using the Login Widget instead of a custom login form.
  * [Delegation Token](delegation-token): Call two different APIs (with different client ids) from a single Angular App.
  * [RequireJS](requirejs): An example of how to integrate auth0-angular with RequireJS.
  * [Redirect Mode](redirect): An example of how to do redirect-based social authentication (instead of popup).
  * [Widget with Redirect Mode](widget-redirect): Example of Auth0Login Widget with redirect mode.